Why magnet inspections?

 Contact our service department to make an appointment for a magnet inspection: call +31 (0)40 221 3283 or e-mail: email@example.com.

-Read more about magnet inspections and quality audits in the food industry and why they are needed.
+Or the newsitem about Magnet inspections and quality audits in the food industry

-Or watch the film showing How to measure magnets.
+You can also watch the film: How to measure magnets.

 Does a magnet become weaker over time?